LebanonOfficial Name: Lebanese Republic

 Cell Phones: There is no need to register mobile devices brought into Lebanon.
 The requirement to do so, implemented in June 2013, was subsequently abolished in May 2014.

-Working In Lebanon: U.S. citizens who come to work in Lebanon should ensure that their Lebanese employer arranges for proper documentation to remain in the country.
+Working in Lebanon: U.S. citizens who come to work in Lebanon should ensure that their Lebanese employer arranges for proper documentation to remain in the country.
 This includes professional athletes, who should make certain that their sponsoring club/team arranges for them to receive the correct visas valid for the duration of their stay.
 Travelers coming to Lebanon as professional athletes should ensure that a written contract is in place before traveling, as many athletes have experienced problems with scams and false offers of employment.

-Military Service Obligations: Mandatory military service in Lebanon was abolished on February 4, 2007.
+Military Service Obligation: Mandatory military service in Lebanon was abolished on February 4, 2007.
 However, travelers with questions about prior military service, desertion, or failure to register in the past should contact the Military Office of the Embassy of Lebanon, 2560 28th Street, N.W., Washington, D.C.
 20008, or call (202) 265-2335 or fax (202) 667-0063 for details prior to traveling to Lebanon.
 Information about military service can also be found at the Lebanese government website.

 Customs: Lebanese customs authorities may enforce strict regulations concerning import and export of items, such as firearms, military paraphernalia, professional camera equipment, other communications equipment, or antiquities.
 You should contact the Embassy of Lebanon in Washington, D.C., or one or one of Lebanon's consulates in the United States, for specific information regarding customs requirements.
 Please see our information on customs regulations.

 In Beirut and the surrounding areas, modern medical care and medication are widely available.
 Modern facilities are not always available in outlying areas.
-Without road congestion, however, no location in the country is more than three hours from the capital.
+Without road congestion, no location in the country is more than three hours from the capital.
 Doctors and hospitals often expect immediate cash payment for services, and without such payment, they may deny service, even in emergency cases.
 A list of doctors who speak English and a list of hospitals are available from the U.S. Embassy's website.

 Travel & Transportation